 is defined as a consumer of mental health services who has met the registration, experience, and training requirements, has satisfactorily passed the examination, and has been issued a certificate by the mental health division as specified in WAC 388-865-0107

-means those direct age and culturally appropriate consumer services which either:
+"Clinical services" means those direct age and culturally appropriate consumer services which either:

 (1) Assess a consumer's condition, abilities or problems;

 (2) Provide therapeutic interventions which are designed to ameliorate psychiatric symptoms and improve a consumer's functioning.
-"Consumer"

-means a person who has applied for, is eligible for or who has received mental health services.
+"Consumer" means a person who has applied for, is eligible for or who has received mental health services.
 For a child, under the age of thirteen, or for a child age thirteen or older whose parents or legal guardians are involved in the treatment plan, the definition of consumer includes parents or legal guardians.
-"Consultation"

-means a set of congruent behaviors, attitudes, and policies that come together in a system or agency and enable that system or agency to work effectively in cross-cultural situations.
+"Cultural competence" means a set of congruent behaviors, attitudes, and policies that come together in a system or agency and enable that system or agency to work effectively in cross-cultural situations.
 A culturally competent system of care acknowledges and incorporates at all levels the importance of language and culture, assessment of cross-cultural relations, knowledge and acceptance of dynamics of cultural differences, expansion of cultural knowledge and adaptation of services to meet culturally unique needs.
-"Ethnic minority"

-means, for the purposes of this chapter, any of the following general population groups:
+"Ethnic minority" or "racial/ethnic groups" means, for the purposes of this chapter, any of the following general population groups: